Image processing: Transforming MNIST digits using optimal transport

 Mathematically, it is a linear programming problem:

-In this formulation, aa represents the vector of resources, bb is the vector of targets, and CijC_{ij} denotes the cost associated with moving a unit from resource aia_i to target bjb_j.
-The matrix PP is the solution, representing the plan, with PijP_{ij} indicating the quantity of product being transported from aia_i to bjb_j.
-In practical applications, the cost matrix CC is often constructed using squared distance:
+In this formulation, represents the vector of resources, is the vector of targets, and denotes the cost associated with moving a unit from resource to target .
+The matrix is the solution, representing the plan, with indicating the quantity of product being transported from to .
+In practical applications, the cost matrix is often constructed using squared distance: